We have now finished reviewing all of Patrick Troughton’s – Second Doctor episodes, in the episode’s section.

-Not least Troughton himself, who was required to follow in the footsteps of the extremely popular and out-going William Hartnell.
+Not least, Troughton himself; who was required – to follow in the footsteps of the extremely popular and William Hartnell.

-However, instead of backfiring.
-It infact become the catalyst to keep the show going for the next 23 years; allowing the ability to change the lead actor (and direction and tone of the show) – every 3 to 4 years.
+However, instead of the change backfiring.
+It – infact, become the catalyst to keep the show going for the next 23 years.
+Allowing the ability – to change the lead actor and direction/tone of the show – every 3 to 4 years.

-Troughton set about taking his Doctor character in a completely different direction to his predecessor.
-Gone was the grumpy Grandad exterior of the First Doctor, replaced by the cooler younger 60’s dad who recounted parables – rather than answer a direct question.
+Troughton set about taking his Doctor character, in a completely different direction to his predecessor.
+Gone was the grumpy Grandad exterior of the First Doctor, replaced by the cooler (and younger) dad; who recounted parables – rather than answer a direct question.

-This was the first time the “post-regeneration stress blues” made an appearance, although the term “regeneration” was not coined until the Pertwee era.
+This was the first time the “post-regeneration stress blues” made an appearance, although the term “regeneration” was not coined – until the Pertwee era.
 Here, it was known as a “change of face” and it had been instigated by the Tardis.

 Once the blues had subsided, the Doctor began to grow into his new character.
-This Doctor was less judgemental and more thoughtful, slightly less alien but still mysterious and more eccentric than before.
-With a new young energy and attitude to boot.
+This Doctor was less judgmental – and more thoughtful.
+Slightly less alien but still mysterious – and more eccentric than before.
+With younger energy and attitude – to boot.

-Victoria Waterfield joined the crew for a time and then left and was then replaced by Zoe Heriot.
-The Doctor also met and befriended Lethbridge-Stewart who would go on to create UNIT.
-UNIT and the Brigadier would feature prominently, throughout the Third Doctor era.
+Victoria Waterfield joined the crew – for a time and then left and was then replaced, by Zoe Heriot.
+The Doctor also met and befriended; Alistair Lethbridge-Stewart who would go on to head-up UNIT.
+UNIT and the Brigadier, would feature prominently, throughout the Third Doctor era.

 Troughton himself – was insistent that he only commit to the show for 3 seasons/years only, due to his fear of being typecast.
 This was to be (bar Colin Baker) the minimum expected run; for all future incarnations.

-Troughton’s era also signalled a breakaway from the pure historical Hartnell episodes and went for a more science fiction edge with plenty of aliens.
-Indeed, Troughton’s era is also known as the “Monster era”.
+Troughton’s era, also signalled a breakaway from the pure historical period episodes – and went for a more sci-fi edge; with plenty of aliens.
+Indeed, Troughton’s era – is also known, as the “Monster era”.

-Troughton era finally gave a name and face to the Doctor’s race, as he was brought home to Gallifrey for trial for his past crimes in The War Games.
+Troughton’s era, finally gave a name-and-face to the Doctor’s race; the Time Lords.
+As the Doctor was brought home, to Gallifrey for trial – for his past crimes in The War Games.